-Based on documentation on file with Accessibility Services in the UWG Counseling Center and with the permission of the instructor, a University of West Georgia student with a physical and/or learning disability may be entitled to accommodations with regard to classroom exams.
-The university’s Testing Office is available to provide assistance to those students eligible for accommodations.
+Based on documentation on file with Accessibility Services in the UWG Counseling Center and with the permission of the instructor, a University of West Georgia student with a physical and/or cognitive disability may be entitled to approved accommodations for classroom exams.
+UWG Carrollton Academic Testing is available to provide assistance to those students eligible for accommodations.

 These testing accommodations generally fall into one or more of the following categories: extended time in a setting less distracting than the actual classroom, a computer for word processing, an optical enlarger for those with visual impairments, and in some cases a reader/transcriber.

 In order to make arrangements for special testing opportunities, please note the following:

 - The student must have documentation on file with Accessibility Services; this documentation meets Board of Regents’ criteria for establishing the need for testing accommodations.

 - The student has presented that semester’s instructors with a copy of the Student Accommodations Report (SAR), available from Accessibility Services, indicating what accommodations have been approved.

 - With the instructor’s approval, the student sets up appointments with the Testing Office identifying the tests to be taken, the instructors involved, and the accommodations approved.
 Students who have syllabi with the testing dates for the semester identified should make their appointments as early in the semester as possible.